piashcse/kmp-movie/README.md

  - add `local.properties` file to the project root and set a path to Android SDK there

 ### Android
-To run the application on android device/emulator:
+To run the application on Android device/emulator:
- - open project in Android Studio and run imported android run configuration
+ - open the project in Android Studio and run the imported android run configuration

 To build the application bundle:
  - run `./gradlew :composeApp:assembleDebug`